codedread/erp/README.md

   * Duplicate words are allowed.

   * Results:
-    * For a phrase of length 1, there are 452 unique phrases. (~8 bits).
-Example phrase: fudge
+    * For a phrase of length 1, there are 512 unique phrases. (~9 bits).
+Example phrase: wag
-    * For a phrase of length 2, there are 204k unique phrases. (~17 bits).
-Example phrase: job-knife
+    * For a phrase of length 2, there are 262k unique phrases. (~18 bits).
+Example phrase: square-set
-    * For a phrase of length 3, there are 92.34M unique phrases. (~26 bits).
-Example phrase: over-cowl-job
+    * For a phrase of length 3, there are 134.21M unique phrases. (~27 bits).
+Example phrase: bank-random-wiggle
-    * For a phrase of length 4, there are 41.74B unique phrases. (~35 bits).
-Example phrase: even-elf-fluster-sour
+    * For a phrase of length 4, there are 68.71B unique phrases. (~36 bits).
+Example phrase: swagger-choke-alphabet-example
-    * For a phrase of length 5, there are 18.86T unique phrases. (~44 bits).
-Example phrase: blender-own-chin-trance-castle
+    * For a phrase of length 5, there are 35.18T unique phrases. (~45 bits).
+Example phrase: villain-gas-captain-taste-villain
-    * For a phrase of length 6, there are 8.52Qa unique phrases. (~52 bits).
-Example phrase: fog-down-spend-butter-junk-lab
+    * For a phrase of length 6, there are 18.01Qa unique phrases. (~54 bits).
+Example phrase: grass-rock-wipe-spring-rancid-map